acidburn0zzz/orgs-docs/publishing-an-org-scoped-package.md

 viewing your npm profile or your Organization's profile.
 The package should be present on both package listings.

+How to add packages to teams

+Click the `Teams` tab to see all teams, including the developer team.
+Use the `Packages` or `Members` button to control the package and members in teams.

 [Learn more about the Developers Team]: the-developers-team.md
 [Learn more about the CLI `publish` command]: https://docs.npmjs.com/cli/publish